dcavanau/build-an-integration-application-using-ibm-cloud-pak-for-integration/README.md

 To populate the Password field on the connector account screen you will need to *concatenate the Password used to log into the Salesforce account with the Security Token received via above step* as shown below:

-For example if you Salesforce password is 'myGreatPassword’ and your Salesforce security token is ‘2325jsdhew4312hs534dh’ then you should enter
+For example, if your Salesforce password is 'myGreatPassword’ and your Salesforce security token is ‘2325jsdhew4312hs534dh’ then you should enter

 `myGreatPassword2325jsdhew4312hs534dh` in the ‘password’ field.